Latte Filters

 b) Using preset styles

-The date and time parameters determine the level of detail for the date and time display.
+The date and time parameters determine how detailed the date and time should be displayed.
 You can choose from several levels: full, long, medium, short.
-You can display just the date, just the time, or both:
+You can choose to display only the date, only the time, or both:

 locale: cs_CZ en_US